TAM / SAM / SOM

 TAM — Total Addressable Market

 The total revenue opportunity if a single product served every potential customer worldwide.
-Example: for a payroll software, TAM might be "all global businesses with at least one employee × average payroll software ARPU".
-TAM is necessarily a top-down estimate and should be defended with credible third-party data (industry reports, government statistics).
+Defended with credible third-party data (industry reports, government statistics, public-company segment disclosures).

 SAM — Serviceable Addressable Market